afunnydev/harnois/content/_index.md

     - text: Order and receive replacement parts quickly
     - text: Comes in a kit to help with handling and inventory management
 section7:
-  title: Learn more about this new product, which you can rent out easily to your clients.
-  link:
-    text: Contact Us
-section8:
   title: Product specifications
   points:
     - text: Can be built on most sites or surfaces